 - Now read 2 Peter 3:7-9.
 What is Peter telling us?

-- ANSWER: No where else in the Bible, only here, when Peter is talking about God’s patience and using the thousand year simile to illustrate how great that God’s patience is towards us.
+- ANSWER: Actually, there is no where else in the Bible other than 2 Peter 3:7-9 that references this topic, where Peter is talking about God’s patience and using the thousand-year simile to illustrate how great God’s patience is towards us.

 - Read the following and briefly describe what happens in each one: